thisisnich/bible-type/README.md

-# Svelte Convex Starter App
+# NextJS Convex Starter App

-This is a starter application using Svelte and Convex, managed with NX for monorepo capabilities.
+This is a starter application using NextJS and Convex, managed with NX for monorepo capabilities.

 ## Project Structure

-- `apps/webapp`: The frontend Svelte application
+- `apps/webapp`: The frontend NextJS application
 - `services/backend`: The Convex backend service

 ## Development